elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/memento-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> We can use the Memento pattern when you want to produce snapshots of the object’s state to be able to restore a previous state of the object.<br/><br/>The Memento pattern lets you make full copies of an object’s state, including private fields, and store them separately from the object.
-While most people remember this pattern thanks to the “undo” use case, it’s also indispensable when dealing with transactions (i.e., if you need to roll back an operation on error).<br/><br/>We can also use this pattern when direct access to the object’s fields/getters/setters violates its encapsulation.
-The Memento makes the object itself responsible for creating a snapshot of its state.
-No other object can read the snapshot, making the original object’s state data safe and secure.
+      <strong>Interview Response:</strong> We can use the Memento pattern to create snapshots of an object's state in order to restore it to a previous state.<br/><br/>The Memento pattern allows you to create entire copies of an object's state, including private fields, and store them independently from the object.
+While most people remember this pattern because of the "undo" use case, it's also useful when dealing with transactions (i.e., if you need to roll back an operation on an error).<br/><br/>This pattern can also be used when direct access to an object's fields/getters/setters violates its encapsulation.
+The Memento makes the object responsible for capturing a snapshot of its current state.
+Because no other object can read the snapshot, the original object's state data remains safe and secure.
     </div><br/>
   </div>
 </details>

 ---

-### What are some of the benefits of using the Memento pattern?
+### What are some of the advantages of employing the Memento pattern?

 <details>
   <summary>